-I hope you find some good things to do in Portland during the holidays.
-Email me if you’d like to add anything to the list of Portland Christmas events, festivals, and other activities.
+I hope you find some fun things to do in Portland during the holidays.
+Contact me if you’d like to add anything to the list of Portland Christmas events, festivals, and other activities.

 ZooLights